lohedges/slsm/README.md

 Unlike traditional level-set optimisation methods, which use a steepest descent approach, SLSM updates the level set using a stochastic differential equation.
-The addition of thermal noise enables the exploration of design space during the optimisation proces.
+The addition of thermal noise enables the exploration of design space during the optimisation process.
 In situations where the objective function is non-convex, this allows for the possibility of escaping local minima and converging to the true global optimum.
 See the [paper](https://arxiv.org) for further details.